xaviervizcaino/FuelScraper/README.md

 ### What's Fuel Scraper
-Fuel scraper is a piece of software that generates datasets from the information contained in https://geoportalgasolineras.es/geoportal-instalaciones, Spain official source to get updated with fuel prices.
+Fuel scraper is a piece of software that generates datasets from the information contained in:

+https://geoportalgasolineras.es/geoportal-instalaciones, official portal in Sapin to be updated with fuel prices along the country.

 ### How to install